Auto Insurance Claim Advice

 This system is fair.
 But even here, the fuel and mileage claims will be disputed by the insurance company.

-The best way to find out what you are entitled to is to call the office of the insurance commissioner or department of insurance.
+The best way to find out what you are entitled to is to call the office of the insurance commissioner or the department of insurance.

 They will outline the process and explain how charges for insurance, mileage, and fuel expenses apply.